Knights, Blue Devils set up Mid-State conference final

-WAYNE — The Class C No. 5 Norfolk Catholic Knights will play the No. 3 Blue Devils for the Mid-State conference tournament title after two physical semifinal games on Friday night at Wayne High School.
+WAYNE — The Class C No. 5 Norfolk Catholic Knights will play the No. 3 Wayne Blue Devils for the Mid-State Conference tournament title after two physical semifinal games on Friday night at Wayne High School.

 The Knights defeated No. 4 Hartington Cedar Catholic 56-45 in the first game of the evening with Wayne holding on to beat the No. 6 O’Neill Eagles 53-42.

 Norfolk Catholic entered the final eight minutes holding onto a slim 34-33 lead.
-They would end up going on an 8-0 run and didn’t allow a field goal in the fourth quarter until there was one minute, 48 seconds left.
+The Knights ended up going on an 8-0 run and didn’t allow a field goal in the fourth quarter until there was one minute, 48 seconds left.

-In the second quarter, the Trojans began to spread the ball out on offense, with two threes by Tate Thoene part of an effort that put them up 29-23 with 2:32 left.
+In the second quarter, the Trojans began to spread the ball out on offense, with two 3s by Tate Thoene as part of an effort that put them up 29-23 with 2:32 left.

-However, a three by Timmerman, two free throws by Hammond and another two by Karter Kerkman with five seconds left, put the Knights up 30-29 at halftime.
+However, a 3 by Mason Timmerman, two free throws by Hammond and another two by Karter Kerkman with five seconds left put the Knights up 30-29 at halftime.

 This was Cedar Catholic’s first loss to a C2 team all season.
-Their previous three losses had come to teams in Class C1 or higher with one coming against Dakota Valley, South Dakota, who — at the time this article is written — is 14-0.
+Its previous three losses had come to teams in Class C1 or higher, with one coming against Dakota Valley, South Dakota, which is 14-0.

 “We didn’t bounce pass the ball when we should.
 We didn’t really throw it inside when we should,” Cedar Catholic coach Matt Steffen said.
 “I think a lot of those issues are just something we have to iron out.”